Skip to main content

 Clinical Electives Program: Clinical Pharmacology and Therapeutics for Senior Medical Students

-Rotation Director:
+Rotation Director

-William Figg, Pharm.D.
+William Figg, Sr., PharmD, MBA

-Rotation Faculty:
+Rotation Description

 Clinical experience will be in the outpatient clinic of Medical Oncology and inpatient experience will be in the oncology wards of the NIH Clinical Center; clinical case evaluations and presentations with a focus on pharmacotherapy; problem-solving sessions; didactic sessions; and journal club presentations.

-Rotation Objectives:
+Rotation Objectives

 • Medical students will understand rational principles of drug dosing and their practical applications; therapeutic drug monitoring; recognition and reporting of adverse drug reactions; drug interactions; and the environmental and genetic determinants of variation in drug responses, including age-, sex-, and ethnicity-related variation.